Director | Founder | Treatment Supervisor

 Natalie came into The Cedars in February 2006 feeling completely hopeless, having given up at leading a normal life or being happy.
 She completed the Cedars program, successfully treating her drug addiction and its associated behavioural problems and has enjoyed a life in recovery ever since.
 Natalie also has intimate knowledge and experience of applying the 12 Step program to an eating disorder.

-Stellio came into The Cedars in late 2015 after a long journey through addiction to legal and illegal substances.
+Stellio came into The Cedars in late 2015 after a long journey through addiction to various substances.
 He’d attempted inpatient and outpatient treatment before but nothing had worked.
 He was determined to change, completed the program and started a new chapter when he joined the team as an on-site volunteer in 2016.
 Stellio is passionate about recovery and helping others find it.

-Stellio is employed as a trainee counsellor, working towards attaining his CADC qualification.
-With his background in management and marketing, Stellio has also helped shape the treatment facility’s branding efforts, refining email support and improving new client liaison.
+Stellio is a Certified Alcohol and Drug Counsellor – With his background in management and marketing, Stellio has also helped shape the treatment facility’s branding efforts, refining email support and improving new client liaison.
 Since becoming a resident of the South Coast, he has found a love for the ocean, becoming a dive master and learning how to surf.

 Senior Enrolled Nurse